 The different varieties of collagen peptides and why it matters:

 First, endogenous collagen is natural collagen, or the kind that is synthesized by the body.
 Second, exogenous collagen is synthetic and comes from an external source, such as a powder.
-Often in the scientific literature, endogenous collagen depletion is linked to a declining bill of health.
+(So collagen supplements are made of exogenous collagen.)
+Endogenous collagen depletion is linked to a declining bill of health.

 Collagen peptide benefits.

 Here's what the research says so far:

 1. Collagen benefits for skin and hair.*

 In studies, collagen peptide supplements have been shown to support skin elasticity and overall hydration.* "It can manage skin wrinkling, providing the skin one of its basic ingredients to stay firm and taut," says Taz Bhatia, M.D., an integrative medicine physician and mbg Collective member.*